zendesk/ruby-kafka/README.md

+# Deprecation notice

+This library is **no longer** actively developed and has been superseded by [`librdkafka`](https://github.com/edenhill/librdkafka) via [`rdkafka-ruby`](https://github.com/appsignal/rdkafka-ruby/) bindings.
+While this library may still receive security patches and bug fixes, it is no longer recommended for production usage.

+There needs to be a concerted effort to keep up with Kafka features.
+There is no point in trying to keep up with Kafka development when other languages use a well-established C binding and get more official support.

 # ruby-kafka

 A Ruby client library for [Apache Kafka](http://kafka.apache.org/), a distributed log and message bus.
 The focus of this library will be operational simplicity, with good logging and metrics that can make debugging issues easier.